 Her master’s thesis Law in transformation: The rhetoric of the constitutional reform in Kyrgyzstan (Eberhard-Karls-University Tübingen 2004) was based on field research in Bishkek, the capital of Kyrgyzstan.
 It critically challenged the then-ubiquitous concept of “transformation” after the demise of the Soviet Union, and was based on participant observation among legal scholars, judges and lawyers during the country’s nationwide constitutional referendum in 2003.

 She has published on legal pluralism, the state, authority, constitutional politics, descent and oral history.
 Her recent book publications include The Force of Custom.
 Law and the Ordering of Everyday Life in Kyrgyzstan (University of Pittsburgh Press, 2016); Ethnographies of the state in Central Asia.
 Performing politics (co-edited with Madeleine Reeves and Johan Rasanayagam; Indiana University Press 2014); Baiyz Apanyn zhashoo tarzhymaly – The life history of Baiyz Apa (with Zemfira Inogamova; Gulchynar 2010) and Kyrgyzstan.
 A photoethnography of Talas (with Roman Knee; Hirmer 2007).

 Judith Beyer is currently Member of the DFG-funded network “Contested Plural Ecologies.
-Anthropological Perspectives on Southeast Asia”, Member of the Network for Ethnographic Theory, Board Member of Allegralaboratory.net and Associate Member of the European Network on Statelessness (ENS).
+Anthropological Perspectives on Southeast Asia”, Editor of Allegralaboratory.net and Associate Member of the European Network on Statelessness (ENS).